lilott8/CS220-Final/README.md

 ===============
 #Changelog:

+ - Troubleshoot the output of the SPC.
+It isn't anywhere clost to consistent with what my hand drawn diagram should be.

+##Done:

  - Added the Binary tree interface for running SPC in V+ElogE time
- - prepared the data structures for passing between classes

-##Done:
  - Binary tree implemented
  - Boost::Polygon::Voronoi has been "implimented".
 This is a loose implementation
  - Got line drawing done, but it doesn't follow a complete rectilinear fashion